vinsol-spree-contrib/spree_yoda_theme/README.md

   ```
   1. Go on the url `/admin/theme` .
-  2. Select the the theme `default` from the `Choose a new theme` drop down.
+  2. Select the theme `default` from the `Choose a new theme` drop down.
   3. Click on apply.
   ```